Tonnage: Purpose of measuring tonnage

+Method of measuring

+In the middle ages, the normal way of discovering the tonnage of a ship was to load her with wine and see how many tuns could be fitted in.
+There is an instance of the owner of a new ship, in 1459, being challenged that his safe-conduct was for a 400 ton vessel, whilst he had already loaded more than 600 tons.
+The excuse was accepted that he had no idea of her tonnage until she was loaded.
+In another case, in 1456, a dispute over the actual tonnage of a ship had to be resolved by having coopers part load her with (presumably empty) barrels to estimate what she could carry.

+The Tudor bounty paid for the construction of larger ship was apparently paid without any measurement system to confirm the actual size.
+The presumption is that it was taken from the amount of cargo unloaded after the first voyage (which would be recorded in the customs records of the relevant port).

 Gross register tonnage

 Gross register tonnage (GRT) represents the total internal volume of a vessel, where one register ton is equal to a volume of 100 ft3; a volume that, if filled with fresh water, would weigh around 2.83 tonnes.
 The definition and calculation of the internal volume is complex; for instance, a ship's hold may be assessed for bulk grain (accounting for all the air space in the hold) or for bales (omitting the spaces into which bulk, but not baled cargo, would spill).
 Gross register tonnage was replaced by gross tonnage in 1982 under the Tonnage Measurement convention of 1969, with all ships measured in GRT either scrapped or re-measured in GT by 1994.

 Net register tonnage

 Net register tonnage (NRT) is the volume of cargo the vessel can carry—that is, the gross register tonnage less the volume of spaces that do not hold cargo (e.g., engine compartment, helm station, and crew spaces, again with differences depending on which port or country does the calculations).
 It represents the volume of the ship available for transporting freight or passengers.
 It was replaced by net tonnage in 1994, under the Tonnage Measurement convention of 1969.